 Introduction

-Going on a big trip with small children is often seen a hussle because you need to pack loads of stuff.
+Going on a big trip with small children is often seen a hassle because you need to pack loads of stuff.
 But on top of that, you need to find a way to carry the child!
 And deciding what way to do it can make even the most seasoned traveller feel overwhelmed.
 In this post I will explore if you can skip the stroller altogether and what are your best alternatives, so stay with me!

 Do you need a travel stroller?